connokuyt/computer-vision/README.md

 The paper is structured as follows: Section 1 discusses the basic rationale of the algorithm.
 Section 2 details the algorithm implementation.
 The focus of this contribution is on the sensor fusion approach, and not the computer vision algorithm for which a standard approach in the literature is employed.
 Section 3 describes the experimental setup that is then employed in Section 4 for the final validation.

-## Section 1: Eestimation Algorithm

-This section explains the side slip angle $\beta$ estimation algorithm.
-To estimate $\beta$, one essentially needs to estimate the longitudinal and lateral velocity in the body reference frame:

 (setf comment-continue " ")
 (setf comment-style 'multi-line)
 <!--

+## Section 1: Eestimation Algorithm

+This section explains the side slip angle (beta) estimation algorithm.
+To estimate beta, one essentially needs to estimate the longitudinal and lateral velocity in the body reference frame:

 \begin{equation}\label{eq:x}
 x = {\left[ {\begin{array}{*{20}{c}}{{V_x}}&{{V_y}}\end{array}} \right]^T}.
 \end{equation}